 Yes, OneSpan Risk Analytics can perform transaction risk analysis according to the requirements in the final draft RTS.

-Do we understand correctly that all PSP's need to have TRA, even if they plan to use SCA for all transactions? if so, what is the rationale behind this requirement in your opinion?
+Do all PSP’s require TRA, even if they plan to use SCA for all transactions?
+If so, what is the rationale behind this requirement?

 Indeed, PSPs always need to use TRA even if they use SCA.
 TRA provides a second layer of security next to SCA.
 TRA is useful to protect against social engineering attacks, whereby an adversary tries to convince the genuine user to confirm a payment using SCA when the payment is actually fraudulent.